reallylibra/frontend-challenge/README.md

 <h2>When done</h2>
 <ol>
 <li>Commit and Push your code to your new repository.</li>
-<li>Send us a pull request and let us know about that.
+<li>Send us a link to your new repository you created on your Github account.
 We will review your code and get back to you.</li>
 </ol>